Exanite/Exanite/README.md

 # Hello there!

-I'm William Chen, also known as Exanite.
-I'm a website, software, and game developer that is studying computer science at the University of Florida.
+Hello, I'm William Chen, also known as Exanite.

+I develop websites, software, and games, specializing in foundational tools like core systems, libraries, and tooling for developers. \
+My current personal project is Exanite.Engine, a custom game engine built using C# and Vulkan.

 Check out my website! https://exanite.dev